AJ-Holzer/QR-Code-GEN/README.md

 # QR-Code Generator

-Yet another QR code generator in Python
+Yet another QR-Code generator in Python

 ## How to Use